 Investor Relation Functionality

 Specifically for IR, the CRM should share detailed insights into the deal flow pipeline as well as any sort of communication.
-This can later be shared with your investors if needed and used as a success story to show to potential investors to have a good impression.
+This can later be shared with your investors if needed and used as a success story to show potential investors to have a good impression.
 The CRM for investor relations should also be able to gather data from the market and different databases and help the IR in hunting for potential investors.

 Customizable for Investor Relations Needs